 The insurer will assess your claim for LTIP during two different periods of time.

-- this is called the “Any Occupation Period,” and the insurer will assess if you are unable to perform the essential duties of any occupation for which you are reasonably qualified by education, training, or experience.
+this is called the “Any Occupation Period,” and the insurer will assess if you are unable to perform the essential duties of any occupation for which you are reasonably fitted by education, training, or experience.
 During this period, the insurer will not consider the availability of such work.

 Below are four common reasons why an insurer might deny or terminate an LTIP claim: